AfonsoVReis/social-news-platform/README.md

 With an `admin` user you will be able to **add / remove / edit / draft** an article.

-With an `default` role user you will be able to see articles.
+With a `default` role user you will be able to see articles.

 ## Stack